Foot Cramps Overview

 How to prevent foot cramps in your feet?

 One of the keys to keeping cramps at bay is keeping your body agile and healthy.
 Here’s how:

 Warm up your muscles, especially when you know that you will use them for a long time.
-Stretch both before and after exercise.
-If you tend to have leg cramps at night, be sure to stretch before going to bed.
-Doing a few minutes of light exercise, such as riding a bike before sleeping, can help your muscles relax better while you sleep too.
+Also, make sure you Stretch both legs before and after exercise.
+If you tend to have leg cramps at night, be sure to stretch both legs before bedtime.
+Doing a few minutes of light exercises, such as riding a bike before sleeping, can help your muscles relax better while you sleep too.